-In case you have a large number of arguments to pass to MapTiler Engine, such as many input files (total amount is unlimited for MapTiler Engine or MapTiler Desktop Pro), you can prepare a text file with all the arguments and call it with - optfile myarguments.txt.
+In case you have a large number of arguments to pass to MapTiler Engine, such as many input files (total amount is unlimited for MapTiler Engine or MapTiler Desktop Pro), you can prepare a text file with all the arguments and call it with -optfile myarguments.mtp.
 List of files can be easily created with ls or dir commands.

-Any arguments normally passed on the command line could be part of the -optfile text file.
-Maptiler Engine can combine arguments on the command line with arguments in the text file, such as:
+-optfile [myarguments.mtp] Any arguments normally passed on the command line could be part of the -optfile text file.
+MapTiler Engine can combine arguments on the command line with arguments in the text file, such as:

-maptiler -o output\directory --optfile myarguments.txt
+maptiler -o output_directory --optfile myarguments.mtp